infragravity/sonar-docker/README.md

   winrm set winrm/config/service '@{AllowUnencrypted="true"}'
 ```
 ## Troubleshooting
 The level of diagnostic logging is configurable in Sonar.config file and set to 'Information' by default.
+This setting can be changed to 'Debug' for displaying low level diagnostics.